 When in macro mode, try shooting subjects that are only 6 inches away to capture reds and orange colors.
 Also, don’t use a flash if there is enough ambient light because the flash will actually fade out the natural colors.

 When in wide-angle mode, try getting within 1 foot or use the appropriate white balance if this is not possible.
-This style works better in shallow waters because you need as much ambient light as possible but you can also use filters to compensate for the color loss.
+This style works better in shallow waters because you need as much ambient light as possible but you can also use filters to compensate for the color loss in your underwater photos.

 Basic Camera Settings

 Here is a quick overview of commonly used settings for different types of cameras.

 - Macro mode

 - ISO 100 or less

 - Forced flash